Obama says will "degrade and destroy" Islamic State

 U.S and British officials both examined the video, showing the same British-accented executioner who appeared in an Aug.
 19 video of the killing of U.S. journalist James Foley, concluding it was authentic.

-"Those that make the mistake of harming Americans will learn that we will not forget and that our reach is long and that justice will be served," said Obama, who authorized the strike in Pakistan that killed al Qaeda leader Osama bin Laden 10 years after the Sept.
-11, 2001, attacks on the United States.
+"Those that make the mistake of harming Americans will learn that we will not forget and that our reach is long and that justice will be served," he said.

-At home, top Obama administration officials punctuated Obama's warnings to the Islamic State.

-"They should know we will follow them to the gates of hell until they are brought to justice.
-Because hell is where they will reside, hell is where they will reside," Vice President Joe Biden said during an appearance in New Hampshire.

-"We have taken the fight to this kind of savagery and evil before and, believe me, we will take it again," he said.
-"When terrorists anywhere around the world have murdered our citizens, the United States held them accountable no matter how long it took."

-Obama is sending Kerry, Defense Secretary Chuck Hagel and counterterrorism adviser Lisa Monaco to the Middle East to work with regional partners on ways to battle Islamic State.

-"This is not going to be a one-week or one-month or six-month proposition because of what’s happened in the vacuum of Syria," Obama said.
-"It's going to take time for us to be able to roll them back."
+"This is not going to be a one-week or one-month or six month proposition because of what's happened in the vacuum of Syria, as well as the battle hardened elements of (Islamic State) that grew out of Al Qaeda in Iraq during the course of the Iraq war ... it's going to take time for us to be able to roll them back."

-(Additional reporting and writing by Lesley Wroughton and Doina Chiacu in Washington; Editing by Jeremy Gaunt and Jonathan Oatis)
+The White House said late on Tuesday that Obama was sending three top officials - Secretary of State John Kerry, Defence Secretary Chuck Hagel and counterterrorism adviser Lisa Monaco - to the Middle East "in the near-term to build a stronger regional partnership" against Islamic State militants.
+(Editing by Jeremy Gaunt)